dcwebmaven/SocialNetworkDBXML/README.md

 Throughout the course lessons, you learned how to use XML and XSL to create meaningful applications.
 Now you're ready to create your final XML application of: a personal information manager, or PIM.
 A PIM keeps track of your contact information in an clear, manageable format.
 Typical entries include:

-First Name
+First Name,
-Last Name
+Last Name,
-Home Phone
+Home Phone,
-Work Phone
+Work Phone,
-Cell Phone
+Cell Phone,
-Address
+Address,
 Email Address

 Depending on your data, there may be many more or slightly different entries.
 For your final project, you'll define a format for your PIM information to be stored in XML.
 You'll create XSL documents to translate your source XML into HTML, and create a schema.